 The Supreme Court of the United States

-In the United States, Supreme Court Justices serve for life, which is why it becomes such a newsworthy event when a spot opens up.
+In the United States, Supreme Court Justices can serve for life, which is why it becomes such a newsworthy event when a spot opens up.
 Who is appointed, their views, political leanings, and policy opinions can all have a significant bearing on the future of the country.
 While occasionally a Justice will retire, more often they serve until they pass away.

 What Is the Supreme Court?